Ningreka/EV-Eye/README.md

 --------------------

 #### 3. Data_tobii
 **Data_tobii** includes the gaze references provided by Tobii Pro Glasses 3.
+The detailed description about `gazedata`, `scenevideo`, `imudata` and `eventdata` can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form).
 The `tobiisend.txt` file records the system time of the computer when TTL signal is send to Tobii Pro Glasses 3, the `tobiittl.txt` records the TTL signal receiving time in the glasses internal clock.
-The detailed description about `gazedata`, `scenevideo`, `imudata` and `eventdata` can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form)
   ```
   -Data_tobii
   ├─ user1